 “Through AWEE,” she told the audience, “I learned the right way to develop my resume and most importantly, how to search for jobs by understanding how the different job search sites worked.
 I leaned heavily on the advice I received, but the biggest benefit was in building my confidence and self-esteem.
 Strengthening me from the inside helped me realize I could do whatever I set my mind to.”

 The Howards got a little breathing room when, following a process illustrated at the workshop, they were approved for a loan modification program.
 But there were still bills to pay, and a steady income was needed.

-Coached by Jaclyn Boyce, Amanda spent months sending out resumes and making phone calls, with nothing to show for the effort.
+Coached by Jaclyn Boyce, Amanda spent months sending out resumes and through her own experience, as well as making phone calls, with nothing to show for the effort.
 Many people might have given up, decided it’s just not meant to be and accepted the eventual loss of their home, pulling up the tempting blanket of depression.

 Not Amanda.
 She kept fighting.

 At the end of 2014, she landed the job she now says she loves, a position where she could not only help others (minority business owners), but also put herself on the path to stability.